Two dancers withdraw from Kerala temple festival after it bars ‘non-Hindu’ Bharatanatyam artist

 Another dancer denied permission

-Meanwhile, another artist named Soumya Sukumaran on Wednesday said she was also denied permission to perform at the festival for being unable to produce a Hindu caste certificate.
+Meanwhile, another artist named Soumya Sukumaran on Wednesday said she was denied permission to perform at the festival for being unable to produce a Hindu caste certificate.
 Sukumaran is Christian, reported News18.

 Koodalmanikyam temple board chairperson Pradeep Menon told News18 that according to the Devaswom Board Act, “non-Hindus” cannot enter the temple.
 These rules, he added, apply to 90% of the temples in Kerala.